Uniform-Game-Settings/uniform-game-settings/README.md

 # Uniform Game Settings
-This project has been created with the sole goal of standardizing video game settings; enabling shared accesibility for free, for everyone, forever.
+This project has been created with the sole goal of standardizing video game settings; enabling shared accessibility for free, for everyone, forever.

 If a system exists that incorporates every possible setting, then developers could optionally parse preference files and settings could persist across all games.